-- What the claim is about.
+- What the claim is about,

-- · How much money you are asking for, and
+- How much money you are asking for, and

 - The date of your trial.

-In New York City, the defendant must live, work, have a place of business, or owns property you are/were renting (and your claim is related to your tenancy or lease) within New York City.
+In New York City, the defendant must live, work or have a place of business within New York City.

 Who can come to Court?